thedoggybrad/vt_web_check/README.md

 Update: Opera is currently reviewing the extension.

 ## Chromium Extension (Manifest v3) [HELP REQUIRED]
-I am not a rich developer.
 I just develop using free solutions and the Chrome WebStore developer account is not free.
 I need help for someone to publish my extension on the Chrome Web Store on my behalf.
 <br>
 Link for the extension (Unpacked): https://github.com/thedoggybrad/vt_web_check/tree/main/Chromium%20(Manifest%20v3)
 <br>